stitchdata/docs/_replication/selecting-data/syncing-data.md

              - For SaaS integrations, the integration supports the API endpoint associated with the table.
 Refer to the [integration's schema documentation]({{ site.baseurl }}/integrations/saas) for a list of available objects and endpoints associated with them.
           - **For columns**, there are additional requirements:
              - The column contains data typed using a [supported data type]({{ link.replication.supported-data-types | prepend: site.baseurl }}).
 Columns containing unsupported data types will display as [Not supported](#not-supported-table-column-message) in Stitch.
-             - For SaaS integrations backed by Singer taps, the JSON schema used to create the table containing the column contains the column.
+             - For SaaS integrations backed by Singer taps, the tap must either dynamically include the field or the JSON schema used to create the given table must contain the column.
 Refer to the [integration's schema documentation]({{ site.baseurl }}/integrations/saas) for more info.

       - title: "Requirements to successfully replicate an object"
         anchor: "replication-requirements"